PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 say_hello(3)
 ```

 This prints hello 3 times!
 Pretty cool right?
-We can just calle the function and tell it how many times to say that thing.
+We can just "call" (use) the function and tell it how many times to say that thing.

 We also have a name for these "function variables".
 The variable called `number` is called a *parameter* (I honestly don't know who came up with that name).